rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 If you SSH into your server first, your user connects to MySQL from the `localhost` because you are already on the machine with MySQL.

-Log in from localhost, by running the following command:
+Log in from localhost by running the following command:

 `# mysql -u <USER> -p`